 - 1. Introduce skills for learning software used within visual media/design industries. - 2.
 Introduce methods for the creation and manipulation of imagery as vector and raster graphics. - 3.
-Introduce students to basic principles of composition, layout, typography and colour. - 4.
-Encourage the practice of sketching and generating form and ideas in analogue media prior to committing to digital media.

-- 5. Explore material properties in analogue forms and how they are transformed by digital media. - 6.
-Develop image research skills and an ability to read and critique the image. - 7.
-Engender a capacity to learn using online resources. - 8.
+Introduce students to basic principles of composition, layout, typography and colour, visual rhetoric and semiotics. - 4.
+Encourage the practice of sketching and generating a range of ideas prior to developing more resolved pieces digitally. - 5.
+Develop image research skills and an ability to read and critique the image. - 6.
+Engender a capacity to learn using online resources. - 7.
 Introduce time management skills.